jenniesf/invest-owl-stock-analyzer/README.md

 My goal is to create a webapp with a more user-friendly interface to view SEC 13F filings.

-Why would you want to view SEC 13F filings?
+<h3>Why would you want to view SEC 13F filings?</h3>
 <ul>
-  <li>Allows an individual to analyse/view investment holdings of large institutional managers, such as hedge funds</li>
+  <li>Allows an individual to analyze/view investment holdings of large institutional managers, such as hedge funds</li>
-  <li>This information can server as a valuable learning experience for investors.</li>
+  <li>This information can serve as a valuable learning experience for investors.</li>
   <li>Monitor all institutional ownerships in real-time.</li>
 </ul>

-Limitations & caveats
+<h3>Limitations & caveats</h3>
 <ul>
   <li>The SEC does not review the information in the filing and
   has not determined if it is accurate and complete.
 The reader should not assume